Our Services

 Helpful Resources

-There are several factors to consider with constant fatigue in retirement; see below to understand more, including disrupted routines and sleep, lower activity, loss of purpose or mood changes, medication or nutrition shifts, and hidden medical issues like thyroid disease, anemia, diabetes, heart disease, or sleep apnea, with ME/CFS a less common cause.
+Constant fatigue in retirement can stem from several factors: disrupted routines and sleep, reduced physical activity, loss of purpose or mood changes, medication or nutrition shifts, and hidden medical conditions like thyroid disease, anemia, diabetes, heart disease, or sleep apnea.
+ME/CFS is a less common but possible cause.

 If you feel more tired now than when you were working full time, you are not alone.
 Research from aging and sleep experts shows that energy levels often shift significantly after retirement.
 For some people, the change is mild.
 For others, the exhaustion feels persistent and confusing.